Dhulfiqar Younis: International career

 In June 2021, Younis was called up to the Iraq U-20 national team for the U-20 Arab Cup in Egypt.
 The following year he was once again called up to the Iraq U-20 national team for a training camp in Baghdad ahead of the next U-20 Arab Cup.
 In September 2022, Younis was one of 5 players that Iraq U-20 manager Emad Mohammed said he was impressed by and added to his national team squad after the end of the Iraqi Youth Premier League season.
 He was called up to a training camp in Baghdad where the team would play three friendlies.

 In March 2023, Dhulfiqar was called up to the Iraq U-23 national team for the International Doha Tournament in Qatar.
 In June 2023, Younis was once again called up to the Iraq U-23s for the 2023 WAFF U-23 Championship, which was being hosted in Iraq and which Iraq would win.
 Dhulfiqar scored for Iraq's U-23s in a 3-0 friendly win over Yemen in August 2023.
 In September 2023, Younis was included in Iraq's final squad for the U-23 Asian Cup qualifiers in Kuwait.
 The young striker scored in Iraq's final match against Kuwait, which ended in a 2–2 draw and left Iraq at the top of the group and qualified for the 2024 AFC U-23 Asian Cup in Qatar.
 Following the qualifiers, he remained part of the squad that travelled to Morocco for friendlies against Morocco and the Dominican Republic.

 Personal life

+Dhulfiqar has Publicly Stated in an Interview with AVA Sports Jan 30 2025, that His Idol And Favorite player Was Zhyar Govand a Duhok SC Legend and Captained them Aswell.
+It started in Dec 29 2023 in a match Between Duhok SC and Amanat Baghdad It was the 95th minute Duhok is Leading 1-0 And Zhyar Govand Did a great Throughball to Dhulfiqar Younis and Younis got Tripped in the Penalty Box, It's the 96th minute And Dhulfiqar Lets Govand take the Penalty as Respect, And Govand converted The Penalty and Celebrated with Dhulfiqar.
+After this they Became Good Friends on Pitch and Outside of the pitch.
+He said Govand Reminds him of Ronaldo Neymar and Ronaldinho combined.
 Dhulfiqar's father, Younis Abed Ali, is a former Iraq international and a legend at Al-Shorta, where he came up through the youth academy and went on to score over 150 goals for the first team, finishing as the top scorer of the 1993–94 Iraqi Premier League with 36 goals and later going on to manage the club.